-“Barry always found it amusing that I found difficulty in pronouncing ‘Mesothelioma’, but I have mastered the pronunciation and am eagerly looking forward to helping raise awareness of Asbestos in our community and, thereby, eliminate the incidence of Mesothelioma.
+“Barry always found it amusing that I found difficulty in pronouncing ‘Mesothelioma’, but I have mastered the pronunciation and am eagerly looking forward to helping raise awareness of Asbestos in our community and, thereby, reduce the incidence of this avoidable cancer.

 Graham, who was born in Canada and educated in England, has qualifications in building and quantity surveying.
 His experience includes major projects in Britain and over 30 years in Australia and has been professionally involved in a range of projects including apartments, schools and colleges, defence facilities as well as involvement in the completion of St. Mary’s Cathedral and Bunbury Cathedral.